Nexmo/station/_documentation/conversation/concepts/application.md

 A Nexmo Application can contain a unique set of [Users](/conversation/concepts/user) and [Conversations](/conversation/concepts/conversation).

-This container hierachy is illustrated in the following diagram:
+This container hierarchy is illustrated in the following diagram:

 ![Nexmo Application](/assets/images/conversation-api/conversation-application.png)